Serving South Jersey

 Courts apportion damages according to each beneficiary’s actual financial dependence on the decedent.

-How do you prove wrongful death?
+How do you prove another party's negligence in a wrongful death suit?

 What fees do wrongful death lawyers charge?